christianh814/openshift-toolbox/router/README.md

               number: 8080
 ```

 You may also need `kubernetes.io/ingress.class: "nginx"` (for example) until controllers are updated to support ingress classes.
+[MORE INFO](https://kubernetes.io/docs/concepts/services-networking/ingress/)